therealmuffin/synchronator/CONFIG_MANUAL.md

 #####[volume section]

+tail - suffix added to every volume command code (thus pre the tail defined in the main section)

 length - does the amplifier expect '02' set to 2, if '002' set to 3, '2' set to 1 (default).

 precision - how many numbers behind the dot.

+#####[response section]

+register - needs to be FALSE to prevent Synchronator from searching it to match incoming command.

+indicator - commands stripped from their header and tail, without even_delimiter present as set in the configuration, if this character is matched, it will be processed as an incoming command.

+To match incoming requests, requests and their reply's need to be defined.
+The name of the request needs to match either 'volume' or a name of any of the 'other sections' defined in the configuration file.
+Each name defines an array.
+The first value defines whether to reply a default reply (defined by the 3rd value in the array) or the actual value.
+In the latter it will try to see if it has an answer (what's the current input or is the device powered on or off?).
+If it can't find the answer, it will revert to the default value set in the 3rd value of the array.
+In this instance, the 3rd value needs to match any of the commands as defined in the specific section of which this array lends its name.
+Check the NAD-M51.conf for an example.

+input=(FALSE, "command code + parameter", "usb");

 ### Numeric specific options